Updated April 11, 2022

 So, what about before and after a drive?

-When you drive for a Transportation Network Company (TNC) like Uber or Lyft, your car becomes a commercial vehicle since you are providing a livery service for a fee which is excluded on a personal auto policy.
+When you drive for a Transportation Network Company (TNC) like Uber or Lyft, your car becomes a commercial vehicle since you are providing a livery or delivery service for a fee which is excluded on a personal auto policy.
 Just because Uber says they have a policy that will cover you does not mean much, dig deeper into that contract.

 TNC transactions have 3 periods: